tbwiik/Travelu/docs/codeQuality.md

 # Documentation of code quality testing

-To ensure that the code uploaded has high enough standards, several plugins are added to check general quality and for of bugs.
+To ensure that the code uploaded has high enough standards, several plugins are added to check for bugs and for general quality.

 ## Spotbugs
 Spotbugs is a program which search for bugs in your code not picked up by the compilator.
 Bugs found result in build failing.